Ezri Dax: Star Trek: Deep Space Nine

 Ezri Dax made her first appearance on the Star Trek: Deep Space Nine series in the premiere episode of season seven, "Image in the Sand".
-She had travelled to Earth to find Captain Benjamin Sisko (Avery Brooks), an old friend of both Jadzia and Curzon Dax — two former hosts of the symbiont.
+She had travelled to Earth to find Captain Benjamin Sisko (Avery Brooks), an old friend of both Jadzia and Curzon Dax—two former hosts of the symbiont.
 She leaves with him, Jake Sisko (Cirroc Lofton) and Joseph Sisko (Brock Peters), to travel to the planet Tyree to search for the Orb of the Emissary.
-They find the device; the Captain is hesitant to open it but does, with Ezri's encouragement — resulting in the restoration of the Bajoran wormhole.
+They find the device; the Captain is hesitant to open it but does, with Ezri's encouragement—resulting in the restoration of the Bajoran wormhole.
 Together they return to Deep Space Nine, where Ezri meets the rest of the station's crew for the first time.

 In the following episode "Afterimage", Ezri must cope with the reactions of Jadzia's former friends to the return of Dax.
 Worf (Michael Dorn), Jadzia's widower, reacts poorly, and Garak (Andrew Robinson) begins to develop the symptoms of acute claustrophobia.
 Together, Ezri and Garak work through his issues, resulting in her realising that she can remain on the station and Starfleet agreeing to her skipping her final periods of training and receiving a promotion from ensign to lieutenant (junior grade) based on the past experiences of the Dax symbiont.
 In "The Siege of AR-558", Ezri is forced to rely on her symbiont's past experiences after she and the other members of the Defiant crew end up fighting against the Jem'Hadar on the front lines.

 In "Prodigal Daughter", Ezri returns to her family home on the planet New Sydney, in the Sappora system, after Sisko asks her to investigate the disappearance of Chief Miles O'Brien (Colm Meaney).
-There she finds that her family are involved with the Orion Syndicate, and discovers that her brother Norvo (Kevin Rahm) murdered the person that O'Brien was searching for.
+There she finds that her family and their pergium mining business are involved with the Orion Syndicate, and discovers that her brother Norvo (Kevin Rahm) murdered the person that O'Brien was searching for.
 The Mirror Universe episode "The Emperor's New Cloak" showed an unjoined Ezri Tigan, who is in a relationship with both the alternative Kira Nerys (Nana Visitor) and Leeta (Chase Masterson).
 During the course of the episode, Tigan kills the mirror-Garak, in revenge for the death of Brunt (Jeffrey Combs).
-The remaining episodes of the season are set in the main universe, with the following episode "Field of Fire" exploring Ezri's use of the memories of Joran Dax (Leigh McCloskey) — who had previously been revealed as a murderer in the third season episode "Equilibrium".
+The remaining episodes of the season are set in the main universe, with the following episode "Field of Fire" exploring Ezri's use of the memories of Joran Dax (Leigh McCloskey)—who had previously been revealed as a murderer in the third season episode "Equilibrium".
 She uses those memories to track down a Vulcan serial killer on the station.